rightscale-blueprints/linux_node/README.md

-PHP App Server (Chef) Blueprint
+Linux Node (Chef) Blueprint
 ===============================

 #Description

-A RightScale Blueprint for a PHP application server.
+A RightScale Blueprint for a Linux Node.

 #Requirements